viniciusdacal/redux-arc/README.md

   types.ADD.RESPONSE // JEDI_ADD_RESPONSE
 ```
 > createActions creates both, regular and **Async Actions**.
 Async types has **REQUEST** and **RESPONSE** type, respectively to when a request starts and when it finishes.

+## Demo Project
+Take a look at the demo project using Arc to build a Contacts CRUD: [github.com/redux-arc/redux-arc-demo](https://github.com/redux-arc/redux-arc-demo)

 # Getting started